bencheeorg/benchee/README.md

 ## Contributing

-Contributions to Benchee are very welcome!
+Contributions to benchee are very welcome!
 Bug reports, documentation, spelling corrections, whole features, feature ideas, bugfixes, new plugins, fancy graphics... all of those (and probably more) are much appreciated contributions!

 Please respect the [Code of Conduct](//github.com/PragTob/benchee/blob/master/CODE_OF_CONDUCT.md).